 22S:105 Statistical Methods and Computing

 1

 3

 4

 Sampling Distributions

-Lecture 11 February 24, 2006
+Lecture 11 Mar.
+4, 2013

-Kate Cowles 374 SH, 335-0727 kcowles@stat.uiowa.edu
+Kate Cowles 374 SH, 335-0727 kate-cowles@uiowa.edu

 Sampling distributions

 2

 Suppose our sample size was 10.

 What can we say about \bar{x} from a sample of size 10 as an estimate of μ ?
 We can get an idea of how good an estimator \bar{x} is likely to be by asking "What would happen if we took many samples of 10 subjects from this population?"
-To answer this question, we would like to - Take a large number of samples of size 10 from the same population - \bullet Calculate the sample mean \bar{x} for each sample - Make a histogram of the values of \bar{x} - Examine the distribution displayed in the histogram for shape, center, spread, and outliers Simulating the sampling distribution of \bar{x} In practice, it is too difficult and expensive to draw many samples from a large population such as all adult Chinese males.
+To answer this question, we would like to - Take a large number of samples of size 10 from the same population - Calculate the sample mean \bar{x} for each sample - Make a histogram of the values of \bar{x} - Examine the distribution displayed in the histogram for shape, center, spread, and outliers Simulating the sampling distribution of \bar{x} In practice, it is too difficult and expensive to draw many samples from a large population such as all adult Chinese males.
 But we can imitate random sampling by using a computer to do simulation.
 In this way we can study the distribution of sample means. - Imagine that we knew that upper arm skinfold thicknesses in Chinese males followed a normal distribution with mean $\mu = 10$ mm and standard deviation $\sigma = 3$ mm. - Then we could use the computer to generate many random samples of size 10 from this distribution and calculate \bar{X} from each of these samples The sampling distribution of a statistic is the distribution of values taken by the statistic in all possible samples of the same size from the same population.
-5 $\overline{7}$ 6 Our simulated distribution is only an approximation to the true sampling distribution, but it gives us an idea of what it would look like.
-The mean and standard deviation of \bar{x} Let \bar{x} be the sample mean of a simple random sample of size n drawn from a large population with mean μ and standard deviation σ . - Then the mean of the sampling distribution of \bar{x} is μ . - The standard deviation is of the sampling distribution of $\frac{\sigma}{\sqrt{n}}$. - Averages are less variable than individual observations. - The results of large samples are less variable than the results of small samples The central limit theorem We have described the center and spread of the sampling distribution of \bar{x} .
+Our simulated distribution is only an approximation to the true sampling distribution, but it gives us an idea of what it would look like.
+The mean and standard deviation of \bar{x} Let \bar{x} be the sample mean of a simple random sample of size n drawn from a large population with mean μ and standard deviation σ . - Then the mean of the sampling distribution of \bar{x} is μ . - The standard deviation is of the sampling distribution of $\frac{\sigma}{\sqrt{n}}$. - Averages are less variable than individual observations. - The results of large samples are less variable than the results of small samples The Law of Large Numbers Assume that observations are drawn at random from any population with finite mean μ .
+7 As the number of observations increases, the sample mean \bar{x} of the observed values gets closer and closer to the true mean μ of the population.
+The central limit theorem We have described the center and spread of the sampling distribution of \bar{x} .
 What about its shape?
 The shape depends on the shape of the population distribution.
 Special case: